1976 United States presidential election in New Jersey

 New Jersey weighed in for this election as about 4% more Republican than the national average.
-New Jersey in this era was a swing state with a slight Republican lean, and Gerald Ford, a moderate Republican, held enough appeal among New Jersey's many moderate suburban voters to carry the state 50-48 even as Jimmy Carter narrowly won nationally by a 50-48 margin.
-This marked the last time a Democrat won the presidency without carrying New Jersey or Union County.
+New Jersey in this era was a swing state with a slight Republican lean, and Gerald Ford, a moderate Republican, held enough appeal among New Jersey's many moderate suburban voters to carry the state 50–48 even as Jimmy Carter narrowly won nationally by a 50–48 margin.
+As of the 2024 presidential election, this is the last time a Democrat won the presidency and/or the national popular vote without winning New Jersey.
 The state would not vote for a losing candidate again until 2000, and for the loser of the popular vote until 2004.